 Common symptoms of substance use disorder include:

 2. Tolerance.
-Over time and with prolonged use, those who use drugs can build up a tolerance to them, meaning they need more of a drug to achieve the desired effects.
+Over time and with prolonged use, those who use drugs will build a tolerance to them.
+In practice, this means they must escalate the quantity of alcohol or drugs they consume in order to achieve the desired effects.

 4. Physical dependence.
 The physical dependence on drugs or alcohol can develop as individuals grow accustomed to the persistent presence and influence of the substance.